Tantra

 The journey eventually ends with Ma Kamalatmika, the Tantric form of Goddess Lakshmi and the tenth Mahavidya.

-Secret Shrine for Ashadh Gupt Navratri 2026
+Secret Shrine for Ashadha Gupt Navratri 2026

 The Secret Shrine is a small, special world set apart from the 10 Mahavidya worlds.
 It appears only on days that are especially powerful and effective for Mahavidya worship.